Le0exxx/ping-tasks/README.md

 **Proposed Improvement:**
 - Add Kubernetes readiness and liveness probes.
-- Integrate with Prometheus and Grafana for monitoring and dashboards.
+- Monitoring and dashboards.
-- Use Fluent Bit, Loki, or the ELK stack for centralized logging and alerting.
+- Centralized logging and alerting.

 ---